Data Breach & Cybercrime

 How do CWU Members make a data breach claim?

-- If you want to make a data breach claim, contact CWU Legal Services who will forward your details via a secure portal direct to Hayes Connor Solicitors who will advise you on whether you have a valid claim, answer any questions you might have and go through your options with you.
+- If you want to make a data breach claim, contact CWU Legal Services who will forward your details via a secure portal direct to Keller Postman UK who will advise you on whether you have a valid claim, answer any questions you might have and go through your options with you.

 - Once we have established that your data has been breached, they will start the claims procedure on your behalf.
 Where many people come forward, we may launch a group or representative action.